B. Nagendra

-B. Nagendra is an Indian politician & former Minister of Sports & Youth services.
+B. Nagendra is an Indian politician & Cabinet Minister in Karnataka.
 He has been elected four times as a member of the Karnataka Legislative Assembly from the Bellary & Kudligi constituency.
-He started his career in Bhartiya Janata Party & later shifted to Indian national congress prior to 2018 Karnataka elections in Hospet.
+He started his career in Bhartiya Janata Party & later shifted to Indian national congress prior to 2018 Karnataka elections in Hospet, Bellary District.

 Education

 He is a B.com. graduate from Veerashaiva College, Bellary, Gulbarga University in the year 1993.